gbdev/gbdev.github.io/website/guides/sgb_border.md

 This adds up to 16 Bytes of data (LSB first), If a packet doesn't read all 16 bytes, the unused bytes are ignored.

-You can use [existing code](https://github.com/zlago/violence-gbc/blob/11cfdb6ee8a35e042fa9712484d814e0961cea7c/src/sub.sm83#L413-L463) or write your own code for that ([documentation](https://gbdev.io/pandocs/SGB_Command_Packet.html)).
+You can use [existing code](https://github.com/zlago/violence-gbc/blob/11cfdb6ee8a35e042fa9712484d814e0961cea7c/src/sub.sm83#L413-L463) or write your own (see [SGB Command Packet on Pandocs](https://gbdev.io/pandocs/SGB_Command_Packet.html)).

-**You should wait 4 frames between each packet**
+**You should wait 4 frames between each packet.**

-(this guide glosses over a minor detail, as certain packets can be more than 16 bytes. however, its uncommon to use long packets)
+This guide glosses over a minor detail, as certain packets can be (albeit unccomon) more than 16 bytes.

 ## TRN